ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 in 21.10 and benefits from **significant effort 😅 in fixing bugs 🐛 in MATE Desktop, optimising performance ⚡ and plugging memory leaks**.
 MATE Desktop 1.26.1 addresses the bugs we discovered following the initial 1.26.0 release.
-Our community also fixed some bugs in Plank and Brisk Menu 👍
+Our community also fixed some bugs in Plank and Brisk Menu 👍 and also fixed the screen reader during installs for visually impaired users 🥰

 ### Yaru 🎨